ferm10n/pushbullet-log/README.md

 # Usage
 ## Setup
-To get setup receiving real time status logs from your application, you'll need to
+...is easy!
+To start receiving real time status logs from your application, you'll need to
 - Create an account with [Pushbullet](https://www.pushbullet.com/) (if you don't already have one)
 - Get your API access token from the [Account Settings](https://www.pushbullet.com/#settings/account) page
 - *(Optional)* Create a [channel](https://www.pushbullet.com/my-channel) (or channels, if you wanna get fancy).
 I usually like one for stdout, and stderr.
 The tag field is what you want to use in your app